Quantum state spectrum and field theory of D$0$-brane: D -brane in spinor moving frame formulation. Classical mechanics and quantization

-Let us also notice that a more rigorous way is to introduce the internal harmonics $w, \bar{w}$ already at the level of Lagrangian, to construct the Hamitonian mechanics of the model in the configuration space enlarged in such a way, and then to perform quantization of such a Hamiltonian mechanics.
-We have followed this way as described in Appendix \ref{sec:SU8inL} and have shown that the results of quantization are exactly the same as we obtain on the simplified way in the main text below.
+A more rigorous method is to introduce the internal harmonics $w, \bar{w}$ already at the level of Lagrangian, to construct the Hamiltonian mechanics of the model in the configuration space enlarged in such a way, and then to perform quantization of such a Hamiltonian mechanics.
+We have followed this method as described in Appendix~\ref{sec:SU8inL} and have shown that the results of quantization are exactly the same as we obtained using the simplified method in the main text below.